-Focus on the Family Institute 8605 Explorer Drive | Colorado Springs, CO 80920 | 719.548.4560
+Focus Leadership Institute 8605 Explorer Drive Colorado Springs, CO 80920 Phone: (719) 548-4560

-The Israel/Bible Extension Program (IBEX) is another cooperative study program, established by The Master's College and Seminary in Santa Clarita, California, and it offers opportunities to study in Israel.
-This semester abroad is a quality educational opportunity in Israel for students who wish to enhance their knowledge of the Bible's historical, archaeological, and geographical background.
-Classroom lectures are integrated with extensive field trips; together, these expose the student to every corner of the land and to every period of history of the people of that land.
-Students' educational experiences, as well as their personal maturation, are significantly enhanced by the cross-cultural experience.
+The Israel-Bible EXtension program, "IBEX", is The Master's College (TMC) extension program in Israel and another cooperative study program.
+IBEX is a 15-week semester abroad program which provides a quality educational opportunity for students who wish to enhance their knowledge of the geographical, historical, archaeological, and cultural understanding of the land of Israel, both ancient and modern.
+Classroom lectures are integrated with frequent field trips; together, these expose the student to every corner of the land and to every period of the history of the people of that land.
+The student's educational experience, as well as his or her personal maturation, is significantly enhanced by the cross-cultural experience which the semester-abroad program provides.
+For more information visit their web-site at: www.ibexsemester.com.